vmstio/vmstio/docus/content/infrastructure/persistence.md

 [Redis](https://redis.io) is an open-source, in-memory data structure store that is used as a database, cache, and message broker.
 In Mastodon, Redis is used for various purposes to improve the performance, scalability, and reliability of the platform.

 We use the Digital Ocean managed Redis database service, this delivers a highly available database backend.

-There are two active Redis database instances, the first is our primary Redis instances with 1 vCPU and 2GB of memory, with a standby instance ready to take over automatically in the event of system failure.
+Our primary Redis instances has 1 vCPU and 2GB of memory running Redis 7.x.
-The second is dedicated to caching of user timelines and other data, named [Saavik](https://memory-alpha.fandom.com/wiki/Saavik).
-It's configured with 1 vCPU and 1 GB of memory.
-In both cases we use Redis 7.x.

 Our connection to Redis is configured as a `REDIS_URL` variable using a connection string.